iamgak/go-bookstore/README.md

 ### Prerequisites
 - GoLang installed on your system.
 You can download it from [here](https://golang.org/dl/).
 - MySQL installed on your system.
 You can download it from [here](https://www.mysql.com/download/).
+- Redis installed on your system.
+You can read & download it from [here](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/).
-- Before sending data set Header  Content-Type: "application/json" in Postman / cURL or anyother
+- Before sending data set Header Content-Type: "application/json" in Postman / cURL or anyother for POST & other Non-Get methods.

 ### Installation
 1. Clone the repository: